ess-dmsc/NeXus-Streamer/README.md

 docker-compose up
 ```
 By default the streamer publishes some test data using the instrument name TEST.
 The Kafka broker is accessible at `localhost:9092`.
+In [docker-compose.yml](docker-compose.yml) note the `SEND_GEOMETRY` option, set to 1 to automatically generate the JSON description of the NeXus file and include this in the run start message sent to Mantid.

 Pre-built containers are available at [Docker Hub](https://hub.docker.com/r/screamingudder/nexus-streamer/) tagged by the last commit on master at the time of building.